Under Fire (Barbusse novel)

 Under Fire: The Story of a Squad (French: Le Feu: journal d'une escouade) by Henri Barbusse (December 1916), was one of the first novels about World War I to be published.
 Although it is fiction, the novel was based on Barbusse's experiences as a French soldier on the Western Front.
 It was awarded the Prix Goncourt in 1916.
+The novel is described as one of the earliest works of the Lost Generation movement or as the work which started it; the novel had a major impact on the later writers of the movement, namely on Ernest Hemingway and Erich Maria Remarque.